Continuity properties of measurable group cohomology: Agreement with other cohomology theories

 \subsection{First new instances of isomorphism}

-Theorems E and F are our main results giving conditions for these comparison maps to be isomorphisms, and their proofs will not appear until Section~\ref{sec:compar-complete} as they will require some other developments of the next section.
+Theorem E is our main result giving conditions for these comparison maps to be isomorphisms, and its proof will not appear until Section~\ref{sec:compar-complete} as it will require some other developments of the next section.
 Here we will recall or prove a few simpler results relating these various theories.

 The principal cases of isomorphism obtained either here or in previous papers are listed in the table below.

 In this table a tick indicates that the assumptions on $(G,A)$ listed for that row suffice to imply equality between $\rmH_\m^\ast$ and another theory, and a cross indicates that they do not suffice (although of course equality may still hold under more restrictive assumptions).